globocom/megadraft/docs/customization.md

 It will receive the following properties:

 - `editor`: a reference to the editor dom node.
-- `editorState`: the current draft [editorState](https://facebook.github.io/draft-js/docs/api-reference-editor-state.html).
+- `editorState`: the current draft [editorState][api-reference-editor-state].
 - `readOnly`: whether the editor is in read-only mode.
 Usually, you might want to hide your toolbar if this property is set.
 - `onChange`: function to pass a new editorState when a change occurred.
 - `actions`: the action items to show in the toolbar.
-See [Megadraft actions](https://github.com/globocom/megadraft/blob/master/src/actions/default.js)
+See [Megadraft actions][custom actions]

 ## Keybindings

 You can provide custom key bindings to Megadraft by setting the `keyBindingFn` property.

 Example: Call a function when user presses control+s